The original, independent guide to Lisbon

 The following section details why each of the monuments or activities has been included in our list, and provides links to further in-depth guides.

-Lisbon castle stands majestically above central Lisbon and was entwined in the early history of Portugal.
-It was here that the Christian crusaders defeated the Moors (1147), the Portuguese survived a siege by Castile (1373) and was the seat of power for Portugal for over 400 years.
+The Castelo de São Jorge castle stands majestically above central Lisbon and was entwined in the early history of Portugal.
+It was here that the Christian crusaders defeated the Moors in 1147, the Portuguese survived a siege by Castile (1373) and was the seat of power for Portugal for over 400 years.

 Related articles: Lisbon castle guide – Alfama district guide

 The number 28 tram is the quaint yellow tram that rattles and screeches through the narrow streets of Lisbon.
-In any other city, the 1930s trams would be an exhibit in a museum, but in Lisbon, they are an integral part of the public transport network.
+In any other city, the 1930s trams would be an exhibit in a museum, but in Lisbon they are an integral part of the public transport network.

 Our advice: Ride the tram early in the day to avoid standing for the whole route.